Sidney Blumenthal: Early life

+Journalism career

-After graduation, Blumenthal began his career in Boston as a journalist who wrote for the underground paper Boston Phoenix and the Real Paper.
+After graduation, Blumenthal began his career in Boston as a journalist for the underground paper Boston Phoenix and The Real Paper.
 Blumenthal was part of a generation of New Left journalists who eschewed objectivity in favor of taking sides.
 He blamed journalistic detachment for Ronald Reagan's presidential victory.
-Geraldine Baum wrote in the Los Angeles Times, "In Blumenthal’s writings, Democrats stood for goodness and progress, Republicans for darkness and defeat."
+Geraldine Baum wrote in the Los Angeles Times, "In Blumenthal's writings, Democrats stood for goodness and progress, Republicans for darkness and defeat."

 1984 political coverage

-In 1983, Blumenthal became the chief national political correspondent for The New Republic, covering the 1984 Presidential campaign.
+In 1983, Blumenthal became the chief national political correspondent for The New Republic, covering the 1984 United States presidential election.
 Soon after, Blumenthal began working as a political reporter for The Washington Post before then returning to The New Republic.
-Leon Wieseltier, New Republic literary editor said, "Sidney is capable of writing a piece that is 100% true and 100% dishonest."

 Blumenthal played a major role in Gary Hart's bid for the 1984 Democratic presidential nomination.
-Although Hart's bid was ultimately unsuccessful, Blumenthal wrote a speech that was considered a positive "turning point" that established Hart's viability, and he wrote a cover story on Hart in The New Republic.
-Discomfort with Blumenthal's political involvement contributed to The Washington Post reassigning Blumenthal to their "Style" section.
+Although Hart's bid was ultimately unsuccessful, Blumenthal wrote a speech that was considered a positive "turning point" that established Hart's viability, while also writing a cover story on Hart in The New Republic-- while not disclosing to the magazine's readers he advised Hart and wrote speeches for him.
+Discomfort with Blumenthal's political involvement contributed to The Washington Post reassigning him to its "Style" section.